Robert Sarver: Controversies

-Sarver has been criticized by current and former employees, agents, and rival executives for his overly hands-on approach to business.
+Sarver has been criticized by employees and former employees, agents, and rival executives for his overly hands-on approach to business.
 He has been accused in one account "of being of an interventionist owner with more authority than expertise, a front office marred by instability, an understaffed scouting department, and a dated facility that isolates the decision-makers from the players and coaches".

 On November 4, 2021, Sarver and the Suns were the subject of a report written by Baxter Holmes on ESPN, which accused Sarver and members of the front office of racist and misogynistic behavior, including allegedly announcing his preference for extra-large condoms at a staff meeting.
-The report was based on interviews with more than 70 former and current employees of the Suns.
+The report was based on interviews with more than 70 employees and former employees of the Suns.
 Sarver and his legal team denied the vast majority of accusations, citing that there are only a handful of sources on the record and, while the reporter may have reached out to 70 employees, the article provided no evidence that all of them spoke negatively of the organization.
 Sarver and the Suns welcomed an NBA inquiry to clear up the allegations.

 On September 13, 2022, the NBA fined Sarver the maximum $10 million and suspended him for one year in both the NBA and the WNBA after an independent investigation determined that he said "nigger" at least five times in public – four of those being told by subordinates afterward that he should not use the word – as well as conduct that included "unequal treatment of female employees; sex-related statements and conduct; and harsh treatment of employees that on occasion constituted bullying."
-During only the 2022–23 season, any actions requiring Sarver normally (such as promoting James Jones from the Suns' general manager to their President of Basketball Operations) were replaced by Suns vice chairman and minority owner Sam Garvin instead.
-Both current and former NBA players, including LeBron James, Suns player Chris Paul, and Draymond Green, said that the punishment was too lenient.
+During the 2022–23 season only, any actions that would normally have required Sarver (such as promoting James Jones from the Suns' general manager to their President of Basketball Operations), were executed by Suns vice chairman and minority owner Sam Garvin instead.
+NBA players and former NBA players, including LeBron James, then-Suns player Chris Paul, and Draymond Green, said that the punishment was too lenient.
 PayPal threatened to not renew its partnership with the Suns if Sarver remained as owner.
 Green asked for a league vote to terminate Sarver as a league owner.
 On September 21, Sarver announced he would begin the process of selling both the Suns and the Mercury.
-Sarver eventually accepted the purchase of both teams to United Wholesale Mortgage's CEO Mat Ishbia and his brother Justin for a record-high $4 billion purchasing price on December 20, 2022, with the move being made official on February 7, 2023.
-Despite no longer owning the Suns or Mercury teams, his suspensions for both the NBA & WNBA are still considered active until September 13, 2023, though Sarver has disputed the rest of his suspension period as a result of his ownership ending.
+Sarver eventually accepted the purchase of both teams by United Wholesale Mortgage's CEO Mat Ishbia and his brother Justin for a record-high $4 billion purchasing price on December 20, 2022, with the move being made official on February 7, 2023.
+Despite no longer owning the Suns or Mercury teams, his suspensions for both the NBA & WNBA were still considered active until September 13, 2023, though Sarver disputed the rest of his suspension period as a result of his ownership ending.